Shea's Hippodrome

-Shea's Hippodrome was a historic film and play theatre in Toronto, Ontario, Canada.
-The Hippodrome was located in downtown Toronto, at the southwest corner of Albert and Bay streets (now Nathan Phillips Square).
+Shea's Hippodrome was a historic film and vaudeville theatre in Toronto, Ontario, Canada.
+The Hippodrome was located in downtown Toronto, at the southwest corner of Albert and Teraulay streets (now Nathan Phillips Square).
 At its opening in 1914, it was the largest movie palace in Canada, and one of the largest vaudeville theatres in the world.
 The Hippodrome included 12 opera boxes, a Wurlitzer organ, as well as a full-size orchestra pit.
 It debuted some of Canada's first non-silent films.
 It was built by brothers Jerry and Michael Shea and situated directly across from Toronto's (now former) City Hall.
 The Hippodrome was operated by Famous Players and managed for decades by Leonard N. Bishop.
-It was demolished in 1957 to make way for Toronto's new City Hall.
+It closed in 1956 and was demolished in 1957 to make way for Toronto's new City Hall.

 Venue

 Prior to building Shea's Hippodrome, the Shea brothers first took over and operated the former Robinson's Musee Theatre (also known as the "Bijou") as "Shea's Yonge Street" (also known as the "Strand") in 1899.
 The brothers then built "Shea's Victoria" nearby.

 Shea's Hippodrome was constructed in the Renaissance style, with arched (and 'electrified') ceilings.
 The theatre featured an allegorical painting by George Brant, and uniquely included a coin-operated candy dispenser.
 Historically, a hippodrome is a large, circular ancient Greek theatre.
 Though Shea's Hippodrome was not round, the word was sometimes adopted for large theatres at the time.